- A canker sore is an open and painful mouth ulcer or sore.

-A canker sore, or aphthous ulcer, is a mouth ulcer or sore that’s open and painful.
-They’re the most common type of mouth ulcer.
-Some people notice them on the inside of their lip or cheek.
+A canker sore, or aphthous ulcer, is an open and painful mouth ulcer or sore.
+It’s also the most common type of mouth ulcer.
+Some people notice them inside their lips or cheeks.
 They’re usually white or yellow and surrounded by red, inflamed soft tissue.

 A canker sore can be simple or complex.
-A simple canker sore reemerges about three to four times every year.
-This is a common type in people between the ages of 10 and 20.
-A complex canker sore isn’t as common and develops in people who’ve had it before.
+A simple canker sore reemerges about three to four times every year and it commonly appears when people are between 10 and 20 years of age.
+A complex canker sore isn’t as common and develops in people who’ve had one before.

-Neither type of canker sores is contagious, and both usually heal on their own within one to three weeks, although the pain normally subsides in seven to 10 days.
+Neither type of canker sore is contagious.
+Both usually heal within one to three weeks without treatment, although the pain normally goes away in seven to 10 days.
+Serious canker sores may take up to six weeks to heal.

 Contact your doctor or dentist if you develop: